NMLS Scraper — Mortgage Loan Originators, Lenders & Branches avatar

 maxConcurrencyint4Polite default

 NMLS Consumer Access uses BotDetect CAPTCHA at the session-warmup step.
-The actor solves it once per run, then reuses the session for every subsequent record — so the CAPTCHA cost amortizes to fractions of a cent per record.
+This is handled for you — you don't need a CAPTCHA key or any extra setup.
+The actor solves it once per run on its own solver, then reuses the session for every subsequent record, so the cost amortizes to fractions of a cent per record and is already built into the per-run pricing below.

 Pricing